ZDoom/ZDRay/README.md

 	lm_sampledist_floor = &lt;int&gt; (default: 0)
 	lm_sampledist_ceiling = &lt;int&gt; (default: 0)

 	// Update the lightmap for the sector every frame when visible in the game.
+	// All sides belonging to the sector will also be affected.
-Note that this is expensive to do, but it allows moving lights. lm_dynamic = &lt;bool&gt; (default: false)
+	// Note that this is computationally expensive, but it allows animated and moving lights. lm_dynamic = &lt;bool&gt; (default: false)
 }
 </pre>